The Network

 Roadmap

-2. Progressive Decentralisation: Once the core featureset is established, efforts to decentralise all the different facets of the SDK will commence, starting with distributed data storage.
+- Progressive Decentralisation: Once the core featureset is established, efforts to decentralise all the different facets of the SDK will commence, starting with distributed data storage & data verifiability.